Workout

 Parallettes.

-Parallettes are smaller, portable bars that are often used in gymnastics and calisthenics.
-They allow for exercises close to the ground such as L-sits, push-ups, and planche training.
+Smaller portable bars, used in gymnastics and calisthenics, are called parallettes.
+They give a chance to exercise near the ground including L-sits, push-ups, and planche training.

 Benefits of Using Dip Bars, Equalizers, and Parallettes.